Ilxxll/MSE544_Week2_Hands_on/index.md

 The python code is given in the jupyter notebook: `crystal_image_processing.ipynb`.
 Download it and read the code in it to get familiar with the code.

+**If you have not taken CHEM 441, CHEM 541, MSE 477, or MSE 542 before, please run through this Jupyter notebook by yourself first.**

-Download the compressed MARCO dataset `marcodata.tar.gz` from canvas, unzip it.
+Download the compressed MARCO dataset `marcodata.tar.gz` from canvas, unzip it in your local computer.
 You will see a folder named `marcodata`,with each subfolder under it contains the images for each category.

 #### Optional：